Zeriabo/messagingApp/README.md

 bytes, i.e. number of maximum bytes = key length in bits / 8 – 11.
 Todo:
 generate a symmetric key
-Encrypt the data with the symmetric key
+Encrypt the data with the symmetric key \n
-Encrypt the symmetric key with rsa send the encrypted key and the data
+Encrypt the symmetric key with rsa \n send the encrypted key and the data \n
-Decrypt the encrypted symmetric key with rsa decrypt the data with the symmetric key
+Decrypt the encrypted symmetric key with rsa \n decrypt the data with the symmetric key \n